trushashah14/30-Days-of-AI-in-Devops-SRE-Challenge-/Day 15 - CI-CD Pipeline Optimization/Step-by-Step-Solution.md

 You need access to pipeline logs and API tokens.

 **How:**
-- Add your repo and GitHub token to `config.yaml`.
+- Add your repo and GitHub token to `config.yaml` and .env file respectively.
 - Install required Python packages:
   ```sh
   pip install requests pandas seaborn scikit-learn scikit-optimize pyyaml matplotlib